nescondo/winter_break_2025/journal.md

 Finished Chapter 7 which went over pointers, arrays, and references.
 Maybe a good idea to review references, lvalues, rvalues, and even pointers to practice.

 1hr 14mins.

+# Day 3 - 12/15/25
+Worked on Estefany's mom's website - finished it up.
+Revamped a few sections and made it compatible for mobile devices.
+Now I just have to deploy it.

+Also learned a bit about OpenGL.
+Excited to continue on learnopengl.com.

+~8hrs?

+# Day 4 - 12/16/25
+Decided to work on the Flappy Bird game I wanted to make in C++.
+Went through a few hurdles deciding what GUI libraries to use (went thru Qt, wxWidgets, SDLC3) but ultimately ended up with SDLC3.
+Tried to learn through documentation alone and some videos and got through some code, but am now going through a live demo to recreate and hopefully learn about some game dev practices.

+6hrs 11 min.